Shailesh-github3/Shailesh-github3/README.md

 ## About Me

->> Backend-focused full-stack developer experienced in building secure RESTful applications using Spring Boot, React, and MySQL with strong foundations in DSA, OOP, and scalable application design.
+Backend engineer building RESTful APIs with Spring Boot and MySQL, utilizing React for frontend integration.
+Focused on clean architecture, data structures, and robust system design.

 ---